druids/django-pymess/docs/dialer.rst

     Field contains the current state of the message.
 Allowed states are:

+      * ANSWERED_COMPLETE - recipient answered the call and listened up complete message
+      * ANSWERED_PARTIAL - recipient answered the call and NOT listened up complete message
+      * CALL_IN_PROGRESS - recipient answered the call and message is being read
+      * DECLINED - recipient declined to answer the call
+      * DEBUG - dialer message was not sent because system is in debug mode
+      * DONE - message has been processed
+      * ERROR_NOT_SENT - error was raised during sending of the message
+      * ERROR_UPDATE - error was raised during checking message state
+      * HANGUP - recipient hang up
       * NOT_ASSIGNED - state of the message was not assigned yet
       * READY - the message is ready to be dialed to the recipient
+      * RESCHEDULED - the call rescheduled by dialer service due to recipient action or state (hang up, not answering, unreachable, etc.)
       * RESCHEDULED_BY_DIALER - the call rescheduled by dialer service from any reason
-      * CALL_IN_PROGRESS - recipient answered the call and message is being read
-      * HANGUP - recipient hang up
+      * UNANSWERED - recipient did not take any action
-      * DONE - message has been processed
-      * RESCHEDULED - the call rescheduled by dialer service due to recipient action or state (hang up, not answering, unreachable, etc.)
-      * ANSWERED_COMPLETE - recipient answered the call and listened up complete message
-      * ANSWERED_PARTIAL - recipient answered the call and NOT listened up complete message
       * UNREACHABLE - recipient is unreachable
-      * DECLINED - recipient declined to answer the call
-      * UNANSWERED - recipient did not take any action
-      * ERROR - error was raised during sending of the message
-      * DEBUG - dialer message was not sent because system is in debug mode
+      * WAITING - message was not sent to the external service

   .. attribute:: backend